Background information on Heuristic play

 Treasure baskets are an idea introduction to heuristic play for young babies especially those who are not yet mobile.

-They should be low sided baskets making it easy for your child to reach inside.
+Treasure baskets should be low sided baskets making it easy for your child to reach inside.
 You can Sit with your baby on the floor or if baby is able to sit on their own place the basket in front of them within reach.
 If baby is unable to sit unsupported you can place baby on your lap supporting them with the basket in front of you.

 The idea is for your baby to be able to pick out the objects from the basket to explore independently, if they need help you can pick up a object hold it in your hand and bring it towards baby so they can explore.
+However treasure baskets are intended for no or very little direction from adults.

 It is also important for you to check the basket regularly to ensure all objects are still intact and still safe for baby to use.
 Look to see there are no broken or sharp edges or that there is anything that may potentially become a choking hazard.
+Remove anything immediately that you are unsure your child should play with.

 To keep the treasure basket exciting and fresh move around objects regularly you can also take away and add new appropriate objects when required.
-As your child gets older you could replace the basket with a bag or box or simply just leave the items out on the floor for them to explore.
+As your child gets older, you could replace the basket with a bag or box or simply just leave the items out on the floor for them to explore.

 *To extend babies learning further you can name objects as he/ She holds them, for older children you can ask them questions regarding how the objects feel when they touch them are they soft/hard rough smooth.
 As well as helping to promote children’s attention and concentration you are also introducing new vocabulary.